beanduan22/Visual-Comparison/README.md

 OpenCV-Testing/API_info.py
 ```

-# comfirmed Bugs
-Due to the anonymous review, we cannot put the github link here, but we will open it after review!

 # Docker and OpenCV Coverage Setup

 Follow these steps to build and run a Docker container for OpenCV code coverage testing, and generate a coverage report.